 In her spare time, she enjoys watching her children participate in their various activities.

 In 2005 they moved to Hamilton, Ontario where David studied briefly at McMaster University and began pursuing ministry in Mennonite Church Canada.
 David’s first pastorate was on a pastoral team at Hillcrest Mennonite Church in New Hamburg, Ontario.
-During this time he also finished an MA in spiritual care at Wilfrid Laurier University.
+During this time he also finished an MA in spiritual care and psychotherapy at Wilfrid Laurier University.